 Quitting your job is an excellent opportunity to start building your personal brand.
 What are you good at?
 What do you want to be known for?
 How can you start positioning yourself as an expert in your field?

 There are a few things you can do to build your personal brand.
 First, make sure you have a robust personal website or blog where you can showcase your work and accomplishments.
-Next, make sure you are active on social media and use it to share your thoughts and ideas on topics that you’re passionate about.
-Finally, be sure to network with other professionals in your field, and collaborate with them on projects whenever possible.
+Next, make sure you are active on social media and use it to share your thoughts and marketing strategy on topics that you’re passionate about.
+Finally, be sure to build professional networks in your field, and collaborate with them on projects whenever possible.

 11. Take some time to relax and recharge